Will WebAssembly Replace JavaScript?

 First Webassembly malware post!
 (Score:4, Funny)

-Hard to argue against Betteridge here (Score:3)
+Hard to argue against Betteridge here (Score:1)

 Well-entrenched web standard versus something new that's only supported by a rapidly-declining browser?
 Yeah, don't hold your breath.
 Look at the times Google has attempted to invent a tech to replace JavaScript... even with their user base, they've failed.